UnrealSoftware/NodeUDP/README.md

 - `rebindOnError` (optional): Try to bind the socket again after an error?
 This defaults to true.
 Set to false if you don't want the socket to be bound automatically.
 - `rebindDelay` (optional): Delay (in milliseconds) after which the program will attempt to bind the socket again after an error occurred.
 Defaults to 3000 ms (3 milliseconds).
 Not relevant if `rebindOnError` is false.

-## Reading Messages
+## Receiving Messages
 Messages are read in the response callback you specify as the first parameter in the constructor of `NodeUdp`.
 It has these parameters:
 - `data` (StreamBuffer): The data you received.
 You can use the read-methods mentioned above to read this data.
 Before reading you can use `data.avail()` to check if enough bytes are left for reading.
 Alternatively you can use `data.canRead()` which returns true if at least one readable byte is left.
 - `length` (number): The length (in bytes) of data.
 You can also use `data.length()` to retrieve this value.
 - `addr` (string): The address of the sender of the message. `udp.srcAddrees` will have the same value.
 - `port` (number): The port of the sender of the message. `udp.srcPort` will have the same value.

+:information_source: Data in a message always has to be read in the same order it was written.

 ## Sending Messages
 Sending a message happens in 3 steps:
-- A call to `udp.startResponse()` which clears the contents of `udp.outStream`.
+- `udp.startResponse()` resets the contents of `udp.outStream`.
+By default new responses will have a maximum size of 1024 bytes.
+For bigger responses you can provide a size e.g. `udp.startResponse(2048)`.
 You can skip this call if you want to send the same data to multiple addresses.
 - Writing data.
 This happens via `udp.outStream.writeX` with writeX being one of the write methods mentioned above. e.g. `udp.outStream.writeString('Hello, world!')`.
-You can call as many write methods as you want.
-The data will be written in the same order you call the methods.
-The recipient has to read it in the same order.
-Make sure that you don't write too much data into a single message (MTU limits).
+You can write as much data as you want this way.
+The maximum size is however limited by the buffer size and the MTU.
-- Calling `udp.sendResponse()` will send the data to the address and port of the last sender.
-Alternatively you can use `udp.sendResponseTo(addr, port)` to send the message to a specified address and port.
+- `udp.sendResponse()` sends the data to the address and port of the last sender.
+Alternatively you can use `udp.sendResponseTo(addr, port)` to send the message to a custom address and port.

 :warning: Sending messages will fail with an error message if the socket is not bound.
 You can check this with `udp.isBound`.